Run web performance tests from 233 locations

 If you want to ensure your page content loads as expected, you can use content checks to know when certain content is (or isn’t) there.

 “When you can correlate the developers' changes with changes in performance in Uptrends, it makes analyzing the situation easier.”

-Optimize web performance in Chrome, Firefox, and IE
+Optimize web performance in Chrome and Edge

 More importantly, we make sure our servers always run the latest version of each browser, so you get results that match what your users experience.
 As obvious as it sounds, it’s not something most monitoring companies do.
 We wrote a little something about it in this article.

 See how your website performs on mobile devices

 Optimizing your website speed for the desktop doesn’t cut it.
 With Mobile Website Monitoring, you can simulate a mobile device, choose the screen size and resolution, and activate bandwidth throttling to simulate mobile network speeds like 3G and 4G.